python/cpython/Doc/library/exceptions.rst

    represented.
 This cannot occur for integers (which would rather raise :exc:`MemoryError` than give up).
 However, for historical reasons, OverflowError is sometimes raised for integers that are outside a required range.
-Because of the lack of standardization of floating point exception handling in C, most floating point operations are not checked.
+Because of the lack of standardization of floating-point exception handling in C, most floating-point operations are not checked.

 .. exception:: RecursionError